dhananjaysah46/dhananjaysah46/README.md

 ### 🌟 About Me
 - 🚀 **Passionate** about coding, problem-solving, and building impactful projects.
 - 🎓 **Student** with hands-on experience in Python, Java, and Web Technologies.
-- 🔭 **Currently working on:** Enhancing my Portfolio Website and mastering DSA.
+- 🔭 **Currently working on:** Mastering DSA and building an Expense Management System.

 ---